JinalPatel17/JinalPatel17/README.md

 # 💫 About Me:
-🔭 I’m currently working on own Portfolio website.<br>👯 I’m looking to collaborate on Web development and Data analytics.<br>🤝 I’m looking for help with Data analytics and related fields.<br>🌱 I’m currently learning Artificial intelligence and data analytics.<br>💬 Ask me about Web Development.<br>⚡ Fun fact: Fast learner, Team Player and always happy to help.
+👨‍🎓I'm a Computer Science Engineer.<br>🔭 I’m currently working on own Portfolio website.<br>👯 I’m looking to collaborate on Web development and Data analytics.<br>🤝 I’m looking for help with Data analytics and related fields.<br>💻 I’m currently learning Artificial intelligence and data analytics.<br>💬 Ask me about Full Stack Development or Machine learning.<br>⚡ My Perquisite: Fast learner, Team Player and always happy to help.

 ## 🌐 Socials: